-At pitt&sherry we are guided by our pitt&sherry Group values.
-These values are the foundation of how we behave and interact with each other, our members, suppliers, shareholders, and other stakeholders.
-Together our values reflect the priorities of the business and provide guidance in just and fair decision making.
+At pitt&sherry we are guided by our Code of Conduct and Policies.
+The Code of Conduct outlines the guiding principles of how we behave and interact with each other, our clients, suppliers, shareholders, and other stakeholders.
+The Code of Conduct reflects the priorities of the business and provides guidance in just and fair decision making.

-pitt&sherry is committed to the highest standards of conduct and ethical behaviour in all of our business activities with our values supporting corporate compliance and good corporate governance.
+pitt&sherry is committed to the highest standards of conduct and ethical behaviour in all of our business activities with our Code of Conduct supporting corporate compliance and good corporate governance.

-This Whistleblower Policy (this "Policy") has been put in place to ensure employees and others ("Disclosers") can raise concerns regarding any misconduct or improper state of affair or circumstances (including unethical, illegal, corrupt or other inappropriate conduct) without being subject to victimisation, harassment or discriminatory treatment.
+This Whistleblower Policy (this "Policy") has been put in place to ensure employees and others ("Disclosers") can raise concerns regarding any misconduct or an improper state of affair or circumstances (including unethical, illegal, corrupt or other inappropriate conduct) without being subject to victimisation, harassment or discriminatory treatment.